Mortgages For Self Employed People

 When you are self-employed it is a good idea to start preparing as early as possible.
 As the mortgage lenders require affordability assessments to be completed its important to have all the required paperwork to access the best possible mortgage and rate.

-For us to best help and to offer you the most competitive across the market if you are self employed it is important that you have the follow in order and up to date: –
+For us to best help and to offer you the most competitive deal from an extensive panel of lenders.
+Being self employed it is important that you have the following in order and up to date: –

 - SA302 forms along with the tax years overviews for the past two or three years